 Mosquito bites can often be extremely itchy, but try your best not to scratch it.
 Scratching the itch of the bug bite might provide temporary relief, but it also causes more skin trauma, and this can lead to hyperpigmentation.
 Scratching can also allow bacteria from your fingertips and under the fingernails to get into the small break in the skin caused by the bite and cause an infection.

 Mosquito bites can often be extremely itchy, but try your best not to scratch it.
 Scratching the itch of the bug bite might provide temporary relief, but it also causes more skin trauma, and this can lead to hyperpigmentation.
 Scratching can also allow bacteria from your fingertips and under the fingernails to get into the small break in the skin caused by the bite and cause an infection.
 However, you don't have to just suffer through the itching.
 When you get a mosquito bite, cleanse the area with a gentle soap or cleanser.
+Use a soap that is specially formulated to relieve itching from poison ivy, like Marie's Original Poison Oak Soap ($10.)

 If the mosquito bite itching persists, try an anti-itch cream that will relieve the pain and itch of insect bites.
 There are a variety of options available, but a good option is Benadryl Itch Relief Gel, because it provides cooling relief for all types of itches from insect bites to minor burns.
 You can also try a hydrocortisone cream if your itching persists.
 Cortizone 10-Maximum Strength relieves itching fast and is gentle on your skin.
 After Bite also helps to relieve the itch of mosquito bites.